Kanboard Documentation

 Examples of remote users:

-• LDAP user
+• LDAP users

 • Users authenticated by a reverse-proxy